 Class schedule.
 An instructional faculty’s class schedule shall be established on the basis of student needs and efficiency of program scheduling.
 If a faculty is required to work at times other than those regularly assigned, a schedule shall be established to avoid a split shift whenever possible.

 Learning Communities.
-In fully collaborative learning communities, credit load for each faculty member shall be equivalent to the total credit hours for the learning community.
+In fully coordinated learning communities that are 100% team-taught, the credit load for each faculty member shall be equivalent to the total credit hours for the learning community.
+For fully coordinated learning communities that are 50% team-taught, the course cap and credit load for each faculty member will be 75% of a fully-coordinated learning community that is 100% team-taught.

 Class preparation and student evaluation as appropriate.

 Office hours.
 Each instructional faculty shall maintain five (5) office hours per week for student availability.